joshwnj/words/css-testing.md

 Kinds of tests
 ----

+It doesn't seem like there is one kind of testing pattern that suits all stages of a project.
+So here we're trying to classify the different kinds of tests you might want to do and get an idea of how they can fit together.

 ### Detect changes

 - something changed visual appearance since the last time we ran the test.